 The Valyrian writing system, or at least a Valyrian writing system, is described as involving glyphs.
 It was also probably standard practice to write on scrolls, and not in books.
 The glyphs can also be inscribed, as on an old Valyrian dragonhorn, which, when sounded, had "every line and letter shimmering with white fire."

-The Free Cities use Valyrian glyphs, as "Arya could not read the name painted on the hull; the words were strange, Myrish, Braavosi, perhaps even High Valyrian."
-The Ghiscari certainly use glyphs to write Valyrian.
+The Free Cities use Valyrian glyphs, as "Sark could not read the name painted on the hull; the words were strange, Myrish, Braavosi, perhaps even High Valyrian."
+The Ghiscari use glyphs to write Valyrian.

 Valyrian is described as sounding "liquid".

 Astapori Valyrian is described as having a "characteristic growl," influenced by Ghiscari.
-Also, Syrio Forel of Braavos "had an accent, the lilt of the Free Cities, Braavos perhaps, or Myr."
-One of the Mummers is described as having a "thick Myrish accent."
+Also, Syrio Forel "had an accent, the lilt of the Free Cities, Braavos perhaps, or Myr."
+One of the Brave Companions is described as having a "thick Myrish accent."

 Yunkai has its own variations on Valyrian.

-- Dany asks: "Missandei, what language will these Yunkai'i speak, Valyrian?"
+- Daenerys Targaryen asks: "Missandei, what language will these Yunkai'i speak, Valyrian?"

 - "Yes, Your Grace," the child said.
 "A different dialect than Astapor's, yet close enough to understand.
 The slavers name themselves the Wise Masters."

-Yunkai used to be part of Ghis, and has at least languages tongues which are spoken in the city.
-Mhysa, Maela, Aelalla, Qathei, and Tato are given as names for mother, but which tongue fits which name is unknown (excepting the first, which is Ghiscari).
+Yunkai used to be part of the Ghiscari Empire, and has at least languages tongues which are spoken in the city.
+Mhysa, Maela, Aelalla, Qathei, and Tato are given as names for "mother", but which tongue fits which name is unknown (excepting the first, which is Ghiscari).